 A few years ago I moved into an apartment above a comic book store with a vegan, a rat, and three rabbits.
 Among several surprises upon moving in, perhaps the most troubling was that the building did not have recycling bins.
 There was a dumpster for landfill and a green bin for compost, but no blue box for recyclables.
 A few phone calls to 311 yielded nothing, and rather than throw recyclables in the garbage, I found myself taking them across the city on my two-bus commute, so that I could recycle them at work.

 This was not ideal.

-I’d heard a lot of things about if residential buildings were required to offer recycling and whether or not it cost anything — but only rumours.
-The uncertainty and the bus rides were getting to me, and I considered the current state of affairs unacceptable.
+I’d heard a lot of things about whether residential buildings were required to offer recycling and whether or not it cost anything — but only rumours.
+The uncertainty and the bus rides were getting to me; the current state of affairs were unacceptable.